escapin/CVJFunct/README.md

-For each *real functionality* (a cryptographic operation in the branch `real`) there exists a corresponding *ideal functionality* (an idealized version of the cryptographic operation in the branch `ideal`) so that each real functionality **realizes** the corresponding ideal functionality in the spirit of the simulation-based security/universal composability (see, e.g., [[Can00][4]],[[KT13][3]]).
+For each *real functionality* (a cryptographic operation in the branch `real`) there exists a corresponding *ideal functionality* (an idealized version of this cryptographic operation in the branch `ideal`) so that each real functionality **realizes** the corresponding ideal functionality in the spirit of simulation-based security/universal composability (see, e.g., [[Can00][4]],[[KT13][3]]).

 By establishing *noninterference* properties of a Java system running